Vermont CLE Requirements

 Your first reporting period begins on the date you are admitted to practice law in Vermont and ends on June 30 of the second full year after admission.

-Can I use my First-Year CLE requirements to satisfy my CLE requirements for my first reporting period?
+Can my first-year CLE requirements be used to satisfy Vermont CLE requirements for my first reporting period?

 Yes.
 The 15.00 CLE credits earned by completing your new attorney requirements during your first year of admission may be used toward the 24.00 total Vermont MCLE credits required for your first reporting period.
 Credits earned up to one year prior to admission to the bar may be used to satisfy CLE requirements.